(Acute Angle-closure Glaucoma; Single Angle-closure Glaucoma; Narrow Angle Glaucoma)

 An eye doctor will give tests, such as:

 Imaging of the retina may also be done, such as:

 Other imaging and tests may be done, as needed.

-Acute ACG will need care right away.
+Acute ACG needs care right away.
 The pressure will need to be lowered to prevent nerve damage.
 Fast treatment can help save vision.